Skip navigation

 • LAA Starting Pitcher #41

-Jack Kochanowicz allowed seven runs (six earned) in three innings and took the loss against the Tigers on Sunday.
+Jack Kochanowicz allowed five runs in four innings and got a no-decision in the Angels’ 10-6 victory over the Tigers on Tuesday.

 • LAA Starting Pitcher #41